-Our primary goal is to conduct research that supports and promotes recovery of critically endangered smalltooth sawfish in the Bahamas.
-Our objectives are to determine the population size and viability of sawfish population, to assess the probability of recovery and to determine what habitats are critical to their continued survival.
+Our primary goal is to conduct research that supports and promotes the recovery of the Critically Endangered smalltooth sawfish in The Bahamas.
+Our objectives are to determine the population size and viability of this sawfish population, to assess the probability of recovery and to determine what habitats are critical to its continued survival.

-The sawfishes are among the most imperiled of all families of sharks and rays.
+Sawfish are among the most imperilled of all families of sharks and rays.
 All five species in the group are currently listed as Endangered or Critically Endangered.
-The Critically Endangered smalltooth sawfish is endemic to the Atlantic basin and their only known viable populations are in the United State and the Bahamas.
-Our research seeks to address questions and provide data that assist efforts to promote recovery of this iconic species.
+The Critically Endangered smalltooth sawfish is endemic to the Atlantic basin and its only known viable populations are in the USA and The Bahamas.
+Our research seeks to address questions and provide data that assist efforts to promote the recovery of this iconic species.

-The sawfishes include five living species of very large rays and all listed as Endangered or Critically Endangered according to the IUCN Red List of Threatened species.
-Sawfishes have a large toothed rostrum that used for defense and immobilizing prey, but also makes them vulnerable to fishing nets.
-The smalltooth sawfish is the only found in the Atlantic and the U.S. supports the most robust population of smalltooth sawfish though it declined severely due to overfishing, including harvest for the rostra (highly sought as curios), and habitat loss.
-In 2003, the smalltooth sawfish became the first marine fish listed as Endangered under the United States’ Endangered Species Act.
-Our research suggests reproducing population of smalltooth sawfish exists also in the Bahamas, primarily on the west side of the island of Andros.
-With SOSF support, in 2016 we were the first to ever witness the birth of baby sawfish, thus confirming sawfish give birth in Andros.
-Our tracking data from U.S. and Bahamas tagged sawfish suggest the populations are isolated and recovery of these two smalltooth sawfish populations may be critical to species recovery, hence the IUCN Shark Specialist Group designated the U.S. a ‘Lifeboat’ population and the Bahamas a ‘Beacon of Hope’ in their 2018 SAVING SAWFISH: Progress and Priorities update.
-The west side of Andros is very remote and pristine and much of the sawfish habitat is within Andros West Side National Park.
-Our data suggest the sawfish population in Andros is much smaller than that of Florida in spite of comparable habitat.
-This may be due to differences in protective habitat, available food, the density of sharks that compete for food, or the number of predators that feed on young sawfish.
-We seek to unravel these mysteries to assess the likelihood of recovery of the Bahamas sawfish population.
+Sawfish include five living species of very large rays and all are listed as Endangered or Critically Endangered according to the IUCN Red List of threatened species.
+Sawfish have a large toothed rostrum that is used for defence and immobilising prey, but it also makes them vulnerable to fishing nets.
+The smalltooth sawfish is found only in the Atlantic and the USA supports the most robust population of the species, although it has declined severely due to overfishing, including harvest for the rostra (which are sought as curios), and habitat loss.
+In 2003, the smalltooth sawfish became the first marine fish listed as Endangered under the US Endangered Species Act.
+Our research suggests that a reproducing population of smalltooth sawfish exists also in The Bahamas, primarily on the western side of the island of Andros.
+With SOSF support, in 2016 we were the first to ever witness the birth of baby sawfish, thus confirming that sawfish give birth in Andros.
+Our tracking data from sawfish tagged in the USA and The Bahamas suggest that these populations are isolated and their recovery may be critical to the recovery of the species.
+For this reason, the IUCN Shark Specialist Group has designated the US population a ‘Lifeboat’ and The Bahamas’ population a ‘Beacon of Hope’ in its 2018 ‘Saving sawfish: progress and priorities’ update.
+The western side of Andros is remote and pristine and much of the sawfish habitat lies within Andros West Side National Park.
+Our data suggest the sawfish population in Andros is much smaller than that of Florida, despite the habitat being comparable.
+This may be due to differences in protective habitat, available food, density of sharks that compete for food or the number of predators that feed on young sawfish.
+We seek to unravel these mysteries to assess the likelihood of recovery of The Bahamas’ sawfish population.

 Key challenges to sawfish conservation are the ability to estimate and monitor changes in population sizes and to identify habitats critical to survival and recovery.
-We seek to determine the relative size of the Bahamian smalltooth sawfish population compared to the U.S. population, to define habitats that are critical to survival (e.g. nursery habitats), and examine ecological processes the influence changes in the Bahamas smalltooth sawfish population.
-We will use our baited line surveys and and records of sawfish sightings to estimate relative abundance of smalltooth sawfish and coastal sharks that serve as sawfish competitors or potential sawfish predators.
-We will examine overlap between sawfish and sharks in the Andros food web, as a proxy for determining shark species that may compete with sawfish for prey as well as those that may prey on juvenile sawfish.
-Smalltooth sawfish will be implanted with long-term acoustic transmitters that, along with previously tagged sawfish, are detected by existing SOSF sponsored acoustic receiver arrays in Andros and Bimini.
-These data will be used to monitor sawfish residency and long-term movements and migrations as functions of temporal and spatial fluctuations in variables such as salinity, tidal cycles, and salinity over days, seasons, years.
-This will also allow us to monitor how often adult females return to know habitats where they give birth.
-We will use blood samples to determine if females are mature and reproductively active.
+We seek to determine the relative size of the Bahamian smalltooth sawfish population compared to the US population, to define habitats that are critical to survival (such as nursery habitats) and to examine ecological processes that influence changes in The Bahamas’ smalltooth sawfish population.
+We will use our baited line surveys and records of sawfish sightings to estimate the relative abundance of smalltooth sawfish and coastal sharks that serve as competitors or potential predators to the sawfish.
+We will examine the overlap between sawfish and sharks in the Andros food web, as a proxy for determining shark species that may compete with sawfish for prey as well as those that may prey on juvenile sawfish.
+Smalltooth sawfish will be implanted with long-term acoustic transmitters that, along with previously tagged sawfish, are detected by existing SOSF-sponsored acoustic receiver arrays in Andros and Bimini.
+These data will be used to monitor sawfish residency and long-term movements and migrations as functions of temporal and spatial fluctuations in variables such as tidal cycles and salinity over days, seasons and years.
+This will also allow us to monitor how often adult females return to known habitats to give birth.
+We will use blood samples to determine whether females are mature and reproductively active.
 Genetic material from adult female and young-of-year sawfish will be used to potentially link offspring with their mothers and determine how frequently females return to give birth.
-In addition, our data will provide baseline information concerning primary sawfish habitat should development take place that affects the habitats negatively.
+In addition, our data will provide baseline information concerning primary sawfish habitat should development take place that affects the habitat negatively.